KirtiRamchandani/KirtiRamchandani/README.md

 🛡️ **Cybersecurity Knight** 🛡️

-Hey there, I'm FaLcOn – your friendly neighborhood Cybersecurity Knight donned in shining digital armor 🦸‍♂️.
+Hey there, I'm FaLcOn – your friendly neighbourhood Cybersecurity Knight donned in shining digital armor 🦸‍♂️.
 I'm the guardian of the online realm, defending it against malicious attacks like a true modern-day hero.

-🎮 When I'm not donning my armor, I unleash my secret weapon: my professional eSports prowess! 🎮 With lightning-fast reflexes and strategic finesse, I outmaneuver and conquer my virtual adversaries with ease.
+🎮 When not donning my armor, I unleash my secret weapon: my professional eSports prowess! 🎮 With lightning-fast reflexes and strategic finesse, I outmaneuver and easily conquer my virtual adversaries.
 🌱 Just like a green-thumbed gardener tends to their garden, I nurture the security of open-source projects 🌱.
 I'm all about cultivating a safer digital world for everyone.
-🌍 In 2019, I took the stage at the World Cyber Games' regional qualifiers, and boy, did I soar! 🚀 Securing a 7th-place finish, I cemented my spot among the top 32 players worldwide 🏆.
+🌍 In 2019, I took the stage at the World Cyber Games' regional qualifiers, and boy, I soared! 🚀 Securing a 7th-place finish, I cemented my spot among the top 32 players worldwide 🏆.
 🦅 You can call me FaLcOn, just like our feathered friends known for precision and agility.
 I bring those same qualities to every challenge I tackle.
 🎨 But my talents don't stop there!
 I'm a versatile artist with a diverse toolbox.
 Whether it's VA/PT, Competitive Programming, or MUNning, I've got many brushes to paint my canvas 🖌️.
 🔒 Currently, I'm on a mission to fortify the defenses of browsers and Android devices 🔒.
 Because in this digital age, we all deserve a safer and smoother online experience.